 The aim is to bring hope, understanding and break some of the stigma and shame around addiction and recovery.
 How do we do this?
-Well with authentic stories from real people.
-But that takes someone brave enough to stand up and be heard in an often judgemental world; someone willing to take the flack and light up the new way of seeing things where there may well be some darkness.
+With authentic stories from real people.
+But that takes someone brave enough to stand up and be heard in an often judgemental world; someone willing to take the flack and join the others ready to share some of their struggle (and achievements).
 Fortunately, people who are working to overcome addiction are a tough sort.
 They are determined and have just the kind of strength we need in our communities to pioneer and influence attitudes with their honesty.

 But people have their families, neighbours and friends–many of whom are directly affected by the stigma I’m writing about here.
 Some of our contributors will choose to keep their names anonymous, or their faces.
 We respect that and understand that everyone’s situation is different and we want these stories to be told with audio only when that’s most helpful for brave volunteer.